 The generation of viable biological markers microarrays is, though, challenging.
-For instance, current antibody based optical microarrays are commonly based on sandwich assays in which antigen binding to the immobilised antibody is detected through the use of a secondary, labelled, antibody.
-Though sensitive, this approach is laborious and requires a specifically-labelled secondary antibody for every antigen of interest.
-Labelling protocols are potentially perturbative, time consuming, and can lead to high background signals.
-Label free detection assays, such as those based on plasmon resonance or QCM, offer, typically, nanomolar detection limits but require the use of sophisticated and expensive pieces of equipment and are not readily applied in any high throughput or practical personalised setting.
+For instance, current antibody-based optical microarrays are commonly based on sandwich assays in which antigen binding to the immobilized antibody is detected through the use of a secondary, labeled, antibody.
+Though sensitive, this approach is laborious and requires a specifically-labeled secondary antibody for every antigen of interest.
+Labeling protocols are potentially perturbative, time-consuming, and can lead to high background signals.
+Label-free detection assays, such as those based on plasmon resonance or QCM, offer, typically, nanomolar detection limits but require the use of sophisticated and expensive pieces of equipment and are not readily applied in any high throughput or practical personalized setting.

-Within this body of knowledge the understanding and manipulating chemistry surface recognition, ubiquitous in nature, enables man to modulate function and optimise recognition with potentially powerful applications in new methods of therapeutics and diagnostics.
-Nonetheless, in order to reach higher levels of sensitivity and to move to a detection format which is both potentially cheap, portable and multiplexable, label free electrical detection methods, those based on time-dependent approaches such as capacitance and impedance spectroscopic (faradaic and non-faradaic) are exceedingly powerful and sensitive.
-Assays are generated by controllably immobilizing receptive biomolecules (typically antibodies, nucleic acids or peptides) on electrodes and converting the target protein binding event into a measureable electrical signal.
+Within this body of knowledge the understanding and manipulating chemistry surface recognition, ubiquitous in nature, enables man to modulate the function and optimize recognition with potentially powerful applications in new methods of therapeutics and diagnostics.
+Nonetheless, in order to reach higher levels of sensitivity and to move to a detection format which is both potentially cheap, portable, and multiplexable, label-free electrical detection methods, those based on time-dependent approaches such as capacitance and impedance spectroscopic (faradaic and non-faradaic) are exceedingly powerful and sensitive.
+Assays are generated by controllably immobilizing receptive biomolecules (typically antibodies, nucleic acids, or peptides) on electrodes and converting the target protein binding event into a measurable electrical signal.
 One of the most sensitive and powerful means of doing this is by the use of time-dependent electroanalytical techniques such as capacitance and/or impedance spectroscopies optimized in frequency.